 Early Life

 Denis O'Brien was born on April 19, 1958, in Cork City, Ireland.
-He grew up in Dublin and attended The High School in Rathgar.
-His father ran a medical supply company and later a horse nutrition business.
-O'Brien accompanied his father on business trips, which influenced his business acumen.
-He received a BA in Politics, History, and Logic from University College Dublin in 1977 and an MBA from Boston College in 1982.
+He grew up in Dublin, where he attended The High School.
+O'Brien's father was a successful entrepreneur in the medical supply and horse nutrition businesses.
+Growing up, Denis accompanied his father on business trips, which instilled in him a strong foundation in business acumen.
+He later pursued a Bachelor of Arts degree in politics, history, and logic at University College Dublin and earned an MBA from Boston College.

 Rise to Success